XanderJC/my-cookiecutter/README.md

 # Machine Learning Project Cookiecutter

-This cookiecutter provides a quick and easy way to create new projects for most environmental data science research projects.
+This cookiecutter provides a quick and easy way to create new ML projects.
 It was inspired by [Cookiecutter DataScience](https://drivendata.github.io/cookiecutter-data-science/) and is a lightly edited fork of the [AI4ER Cookiecutter](https://github.com/ai4er-cdt/ai4er-cookiecutter).

 The current version automatically sets up: